sunknudsen/tube-manager/README.md

 Once YouTube client ID and secret are saved to `config.json`, run `tube-manager refresh-token youtube` to get values of `youtube.accessToken` and `youtube.refreshToken`.

-Once PeerTube client ID and secret are saved to `config.json`, run `tube-manager refresh-token peertube` to get values of `peertube.refreshToken` and `peertube.refreshToken` environment variables.
+Once PeerTube client ID and secret are saved to `config.json`, run `tube-manager refresh-token peertube` to get values of `peertube.accessToken` and `peertube.refreshToken` environment variables.

 Once access and refresh tokens are saved to `config.json`, run `tube-manager channels youtube` to get value of `youtube.channelId` and `tube-manager channels peertube` to get value of `peertube.channelId`.